-Clark University requires that prior to your departure for your program, you must:
+Clark University requires that prior to your applying for your program, you must:

 - be a full-time student at Clark for at least one year

-- have declared a major, or be in the process of declaring
+- have declared a major, and have an advisor in that major

 - Students in their final two, full-time semesters at Clark may study abroad on a Clark-approved program ONLY.

-- Clark does not generally recommend studying abroad during the second semester of senior year as grades may not come in time for students for students to graduate in May.
+- Clark does not generally recommend studying abroad during the second semester of senior year as grades may not come in time for students to walk at commencement.